-- I. An application form with a \$25 non-refundable application fee (required). - 2.
-An official transcript of all academic work.
+- 1. An application form with a \$25 non-refundable application fee (required). - An official transcript of all academic work.
 These must be in English or accompanied by an English translation.
 An explanation of the educational system, including grading scales and requirements for completion of the program, should also be included. - 3.
-Official scores from either the SAT or ACT. - 4.
-Official TOEFL score of 500 (paper test), 173 (computer test), or evidence that English is the student's native language. - 5.
-Two Southern Wesleyan University reference forms. - 6.
-A signed lifestyle form. - 7.
-Southern Wesleyan University physical examination form, including shot record. - 8.
-A housing form and \$200 housing security deposit (resident students only). - 9.
-A declaration of finances form, available from the Admissions Office, listing any scholarships and grants being applied toward the educational costs.
+Official scores from either the SAT or ACT.

+- 4. Official TOEFL score of 500 (paper test) or 173 (computer-based test), or equivalent score on other test format, or evidence that English is the student's native language. - 5.
+Southern Wesleyan University physical examination form, including shot record. - 6.
+A housing form and \$200 housing security deposit (resident students only). - A declaration of finances form, available from the Admissions Office, listing any scholarships and grants being applied toward the educational costs.

-The above nine items must be completed for all international students, including Canadian students by November I for Spring Semester and June I for Fall Semester.
+The above items must be completed for all international students, including Canadian students by November I for Spring Semester and June I for Fall Semester.